joshrendek/joshrendek.com/content/post/2018-04-01-kubernetes-on-bare-metal.md

 ##### But first the goals for this cluster:

+* First-class SSL support with LetsEncrypt so we can easily deploy new apps with SSL using just annotations.
 * Bare metal for this conversation means a regular VM/VPS provider or a regular private provider like Proxmox with no special services - or actual hardware.
 * Not require anything *fancy* (like BIOS control)
 * Be reasonably priced (<$50/month)